Inspired by HRH’s values of harmony and sustainability, The Prince of Wales's charities work to transform lives and build sustainable communities.

 The University of Cambridge Institute for Sustainability Leadership (CISL) empowers business and policy leaders to tackle critical global challenges such as climate change and resource security through education, research, and business-led action. www.cisl.cam.ac.uk

-Founded in 1979 and incorporated in 2008, The Prince of Wales’s Charitable Foundation (PWCF) supports the charitable work of The Prince of Wales.
+Founded in 1979 and incorporated in 2008, The Prince of Wales’s Charitable Foundation trading as The Prince of Wales's Charitable Fund (PWCF) supports the charitable work of HRH The Prince of Wales.

-The work of the Charitable Foundation is two-fold:
+The work of the Charitable Fund is two-fold:

 - A grant making body that supports a wide range of causes , the primary areas of interest being the built environment, responsible business and enterprise, young people and education, and global sustainability.

-- An incubator for initiatives and projects that fall within the Charitable Foundation’s primary areas of interest.
+- An incubator for initiatives and projects that fall within the Charitable Fund's primary areas of interest.

 Accounting for Sustainability: The Prince of Wales established his Accounting for Sustainability Project (A4S) to help the business community and public sector recognise the benefits of considering the environment and wider society as part of their mainstream day-to-day business decisions.
 A4S specifically work with the global accounting and finance community to achieve this. www.accountingforsustainability.org